 The meeting I was facilitating was ostensibly about the HR units’ 2019 KPIs.
-I clean questions so that they could begin listening and collaborating in a different way.
+I had to find a way to make the meeting about planning and strategising for these KPIs, and not about Clean Language.
+At the same time, I wanted to encourage them to use clean questions so that they could begin listening and collaborating in a different way.

 I knew that the units had used the SMART (Specific, Measurable, Achievable, Relevant and Time-Bound) template the year before for their planning and strategising.
 I decided to include SMART and then build on the template with relevant clean questions so that their KPIs would be SMART-er.

 Here’s how I fitted clean questions into the SMART model:

 - And when … what kind of … is that?

 - And when … is there anything else about…?

 - And when … what will you/I/we see or hear?